pramiti07/ODT-2026-Siya_Pramiti/README.md

 What would you improve next?

 **Response:**
-`[if we had more time we would have made a angle changing mechanism that adds to the unpridictablity and the mechanism becomes we would also want to incourporate a mechanism which would allow the balls to shoot one at a time rather than a continious series of one after the other]`
+`[If we had more time we would have made a angle changing mechanism that adds to the unpridictablity.]`

 ---